 Number of Outlets

 If you have a large lawn, you may need more than one outlet to cover the area properly.
-To this end, you should get a solar-powered irrigation regulator that offers more than one outlet.
+To this end, you should get a solar-powered irrigation regulator with multiple outlets.
 The water from each outlet will cover different parts of the lawn, so you get wider coverage.

 Integration With Smart Devices